 If they can't explain why you scored lower than colleagues, or if the criteria look like they were designed to target you, the tribunal is likely to find the dismissal unfair.

-The potential compensation for unfair dismissal is a basic award (similar to statutory redundancy pay) plus a compensatory award of up to 52 weeks' pay or £115,115, whichever is lower.
+The potential compensation for unfair dismissal is a basic award (similar to statutory redundancy pay) plus a compensatory award of up to 52 weeks' pay or £123,543, whichever is lower.
 If the selection was connected to a protected characteristic like pregnancy or disability, compensation is uncapped.

 Your employer knows these numbers.
 That's why raising selection fairness in a negotiation gets their attention.
+If they offer you a settlement agreement, the amount should reflect these risks.